octopus-db/documentation/docs/source/data_tables.rst

 * BOOKTITLE -- Title of a book, part of which is being cited.
 In OCTOPUS, further, title of website

-* CHAPTER -- A chapterr, section, sequence etc. number
+* CHAPTER -- A chapter, section, sequence etc. number

 * EDITOR -- Name(s) of editor(s)in teh format defined above